zzzprojects/EntityFramework-Classic/docs/pages/features/bulk-save-changes.md

 > HINT: Performance may differ from a database to another.
 A lot of factors might affect the benchmark time such as index, column type, latency, throttling, etc.

-### Why BulkSaveChanges is faster then SaveChanges?
+### Why BulkSaveChanges is faster than SaveChanges?

 Using the `ChangeTracker` to detect and persist changes automatically is great!
 However, it leads very fast to some problems when multiple entities need to be saved.